 Bummit began as a yearly event up until 2009 when the spirit of the original event to Bognor Regis was brought back as an event called ‘Baby Bummit’.
 Baby Bummit involves attempting to hitchhike to pre-determined location within Great Britain in one day.

-As of 2018, Bummit has raised just under 1 million in aid of various charities across Sheffield and South Yorkshire since 2003.
+As of 2022, Bummit has raised over £1.1 million in aid of various charities across Sheffield and South Yorkshire since 2003.